 The building was converted into a Tesco supermarket which remains open today.
-There is nothing to be seen of the original decoration within the building, but it may still remain above false suspended ceilings and behind walls of shelving.
+There is nothing to be seen of the original decoration in the supermarket due to a false ceiling which has been suspended forward of the balcony front, but it still remains above false suspended ceilings and behind walls of shelving.

 In the summer of 2009, Tesco announced they planned to demolish the building and build a purpose-built supermarket on the site.

 Just login to your account and subscribe to this theater